-Examples of industry consultation since the issuing of the framework are -
+Examples of industry consultation since the issuing of the previous framework (2020) are:

 - Review of the Footwear, Leather Production and Leathergoods National Occupational Standards suite during 2019/20 (Issued March 2020). - Review of both Manufacturing Textile Products/Manufacturing Sewn Products National Occupational Standards suites during 2019/20.
-(Issued March 2020 as a merged suite titled Manufacturing Textile and Sewn Products). - Review of the SVQ in Manufacturing Textile Products and SVQ in Leather Production at SCQF5 during 2020/21. - Development of a Sewn Products structure/pathway during 2020/21. - New SVQ for Leather, Textiles or Sewn Products developed following the SVQ reviews merging all sub sector pathways, approved early 2021 and coded by SQA AB. in May 2021. - Review and input into the Assessment Strategy for Fashion and Textiles, including Sewn Products (Updated 2021). - SVQ in Textile Care Services at SCQF Level 5 (GM1R 22) elapse date extended to 31/12/2023 by SQA AB. as requested by UKFT.
+(Issued March 2020 as a merged suite titled Manufacturing Textile and Sewn Products). - Review of the SVQ in Manufacturing Textile Products and SVQ in Leather Manufacture at SCQF7 during 2022/23. - New SVQ for Leather and Textiles developed following the SVQ reviews merging both sub sector pathways, approved early 2023 and coded by SQA AB. in July 2023. - Review and input into the Assessment Strategy for Fashion and Textiles (Updated 2023).